Paulus88/Pi-hole-on-MicroK8s/README.md

 ```
 Were option 6 = all your Pi-hole DNS enabled devices and optional option 42 = NTP server(s).

-These add DHCP options to your lease and send them to all internal devices, see all possible DHCP Options: https://www.iana.org/assignments/bootp-dhcp-parameters/bootp-dhcp-parameters.xhtml
+These add DHCP Options to your lease and send them to all internal devices, see all possible DHCP Options: https://www.iana.org/assignments/bootp-dhcp-parameters/bootp-dhcp-parameters.xhtml

 Once your happy with your 03-pihole-option-dhcp.conf upload it to your pod(s):
 ```